-The partnership continues as CRCC honors AGFAF at our Inaugural Gala Dinner, March 31, 2014.
+The partnership continues as CRCC honored AGFAF at our Inaugural Gala Dinner, March 31, 2014.